Canon T1i vs Panasonic LX100 II

 It is notable that the LX100 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the T1i does not provide wifi capability.

 The LX100 II is a recent model that features in the current product line-up of Panasonic.
-In contrast, the T1i has been discontinued (but can be found pre-owned on eBay).
+In contrast, the T1i has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the T1i was succeeded by the Canon T2i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon T1i Manual (free pdf) or the online Panasonic LX100 II Manual.
+Further information on the features and operation of the T1i and LX100 II can be found, respectively, in the Canon T1i Manual (free pdf) or the online Panasonic LX100 II Manual.

 So what conclusions can be drawn?
 Is the Canon T1i better than the Panasonic LX100 II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS Rebel T1i:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - More flexible: Can take a variety of interchangeable lenses, including specialty optics.

 - Longer lasting: Can take more shots (400 versus 300) on a single battery charge.